Ocean currents and Upwelling

 The point I am making is that the density of seawater is greatly affected by temperature and pressure.
 Warm equatorial seawater is less dense than cold polar seawater, just as surface temperature of ocean seawater is greater than the seawater at great depth.

-The Southern African coast line is 5500 km long and extends from Angola in the west to the Zambezi delta in the east.
+The Southern African coast line is 5500 km long and extends from Angola (Cunene River mouth)in the west to the Zambezi delta in the east, the border of Tanzania.
 The South African coastline is 3200 km from Oranjemund on the west coast to the Mozambique border at Ponta do Oura on the east coast.
 The greatest majority of the 343 rivers occur on the east where they are fast flowing and deposit 400 tons of sediment per square kilometer per year.
 The large influx of fresh water dilutes the density of the seawater as compared to full-strength polar seawater.
 Thus the temperature changes between the equator and the poles, and the salinity changes because of rain, evaporation, freezing of seawater and the melting of ice, all play a role in ocean circulation and ocean currents-upwelling.

 Global surface currents